GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 ## Analyze the results

-The GitHub repository includes a `harvetData` script to perform a basic data collection and analysis for the sample IoT application.
+The GitHub repository includes a `harvestData` script to perform a basic data collection and analysis for the sample IoT application.
 The script provides two outputs:

 * Frequency distribution of driver-mearured response times
 * Frequency distribution of cloud function execution times